AndersSchmidtHansen/ConversationalDesignLanguage/README.md

 Here I would know that the page should contain a headline, e.g. a `<h1>` tag with the text `Thanks for signing up as a customer!`.
 The same being true for the following text paragraph, which would probably be displayed with a `<p>` or `<span>` tag.

 ### Default Values
 What do we do if we need to display some default text like "Your Company Name" when the user has not yet told us what it is?
-In CIxD syntax we could solve it with the `/` character, stating an "or".
+In CD syntax we could solve it with the `/` character, stating an "or".
 Like this:
 ```
 Yui: #{{company.name}} / Your Company Name#
 ```